Simulated Rotation Measure Sky from Primordial Magnetic Fields: Abstract

 \section{Abstract}

-{ Primordial Magnetic Fields (PMFs) --- magnetic fields originating in the early Universe and permeating the cosmological scales today --- can explain the observed microGauss-level magnetisation of galaxies and their clusters.
+{ Primordial magnetic fields (PMFs) --- magnetic fields that originate in the early Universe and permeate the cosmological scales today --- can explain the observed micro-gauss-level magnetisation of galaxies and their clusters.
 In light of current and upcoming all-sky radio surveys, PMFs have drawn attention not only as major candidates for explaining the large-scale magnetisation of the Universe, but also as potential probes of early-Universe physics.
-While many recent work focus on constraining the PMF strength, it remains challenging to constrain their structure (coherence scale).
-In this paper, using cosmological simulations coupled with light-cone analysis, we study for the first time the imprints of the PMF structure on the mean rotation measure (RM) originating in the intergalactic medium (IGM), $\langle \mathrm{RM_{IGM}}\rangle$.
+While much recent work focuses on constraining the strength of PMFs, it remains challenging to constrain their structure (coherence scale).
+In this paper, using cosmological simulations coupled with light-cone analysis, for the first time we study the imprints of the PMF structure on the mean rotation measure (RM) originating in the intergalactic medium (IGM), $\langle \mathrm{RM_{IGM}}\rangle$.
 We introduce a new method for producing full-sky $\mathrm{RM_{IGM}}$ distributions.
-By analysing the autocorrelation of $\mathrm{RM_{IGM}}$ on small and large angular scales, we find that PMF structures indeed show distinct signatures.
-The large-scale uniform model (characterised by an initially unlimited coherence scale) leads to correlations up to $\SI{90}{\degree}$, while correlations for small-scale stochastic PMF models drop by factor of $100$ at $ 0.17, 0.13$ and $\SI{0.11}{\degree}$ angular scales, corresponding to $5.24, 4.03$ and $3.52 \Mpc$ scales (at $z=2$ redshift depths) for magnetic fields with comoving $3.49, 1.81, 1.00 \Mpch$ coherence scales, respectively; the correlation amplitude of the PMF model with comoving $\sim 19 \Mpch$ coherence scale drops only by factor of $10$ at $\SI{1.0}{\degree} (30.6 \Mpc)$.
-These results suggests that improvements in the modelling of Galactic RM will be necessary to investigate the signature of large-scale correlated PMFs.
-A comparison of $\langle \mathrm{RM_{IGM}}\rangle$ redshift dependence obtained from our simulations with that from the LOFAR Two-metre Sky Survey shows agreement with our previous upper limits' estimates on the PMF strength derived from RM-rms analysis. }
+By analysing the autocorrelation of $\mathrm{RM_{IGM}}$ on small and large angular scales, we find that PMF structures show distinct signatures.
+The large-scale uniform model (characterised by an initially unlimited coherence scale) leads to correlations up to $\SI{90}{\degree}$, while correlations for small-scale stochastic PMF models drop by a factor of $100$ at $ 0.17, 0.13$, and $\SI{0.11}{\degree}$ angular scales, corresponding to $5.24, 4.03$, and $3.52 \Mpc$ scales (at $z=2$ redshift depths) for magnetic fields with comoving $3.49, 1.81, 1.00 \Mpch$ coherence scales, respectively; the correlation amplitude of the PMF model with comoving an $\sim 19 \Mpch$ coherence scale drops by only a factor of $10$ at $\SI{1.0}{\degree} (30.6 \Mpc)$.
+These results suggest that improvements in the modelling of Galactic RM will be necessary to investigate the signature of large-scale correlated PMFs.
+A comparison of $\langle \mathrm{RM_{IGM}}\rangle$ redshift dependence obtained from our simulations with that from the LOFAR Two-metre Sky Survey shows agreement with the our previous upper limits' estimates of the PMF strength derived from RM-rms analysis. }

 \keywords{Large-scale Magnetic Fields -- Primordial Magnetic Fields -- Rotation Measure -- Cosmological simulations -- Light Cones } \titlerunning{Rotation measure sky from primordial magnetic fields} \authorrunning{Mtchedlidze et al.}